|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 The doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 The doctor will listen to your heart for a murmur.

 Treatment will focus on getting rid of the infection in the blood and heart.

-Surgery may also be needed if there was damage done to the heart or valves from the infection.
+Surgery may also be needed if there was severe damage done to the heart or valves.